Bile: What is it?

 Blood Sugar Metabolism

 Another less talked about mechanism is that it helps to keep blood sugar stable.
-Having healthy blood sugar balance is absolutely critical for maintaining stable energy levels, emotional stability, and maximum brain performance.
+Having a healthy blood sugar balance is critical for maintaining stable energy levels, emotional stability, and maximum brain performance.

 Studies have shown that a poor metabolism of fats contributes to blood sugar instability issues (5, 6).
 In addition to this, bile actually stimulates two very important receptors referred to as FXR and TGR5.
 Stimulation of these receptors helps to regulate both fat and carbohydrate metabolism as well as the inflammatory response within the body (7, 8).